SBU-BMI/GSoC2016-Andrey/README.md

 https://sbu-bmi.github.io/GSoC2016-Andrey/?county=Suffolk
 ```

+Then data for just Sufolk county will be downloaded.
+Selection in dropdown will be upated as well to show "Suffolk".
 Same is for sample size.
 Example of request of 1000 records sample:

 ```
 https://sbu-bmi.github.io/GSoC2016-Andrey/?county=Suffolk&size=1000
 ```

-Then data for just Sufolk county will be downloaded.
-Selection in dropdown will be upated as well to show "Suffolk".
+In total, 6000 records (1000 for each year in 2009-2014) for Suffolk will be downloaded and visualized.

 ##### Interactive and synchronised filtering
 Charts are interactive - user can filter out required subset by just selecting any bar in barchart, or sector in pie-chart;
 in barcharts range can be selected.
 After enabling filter in one chart (selecting something in one chart),